 According to recent statistics, about 70 percent of college graduates leave college with an average of $40,000 in student loan debt.
 If you are reading this, you may be one of the millions of people shouldering the weight of student loans in the U.S.

 While student loans are easier to put on the back burner than credit cards, that doesn’t mean they’re not important to keep up with.
 That being said, it's important to understand how your student loans work.
-You also need to adjust your mindset about your student loans.
+You also need to adjust your mindset about paying off your student loans.
 You CAN pay them off, and they ARE part of your overall debt portfolio.
 That means like your credit cards, you should have a plan to pay off these loans as early as you can.

-Luckily, you don’t have to pay off your student loans while you’re still in college (and likely unemployed or underemployed!).
-But once you’ve got that degree in your hands, it’s time to make a plan!
+While you might not be prioritizing paying off your loans while you’re still in college (and likely unemployed or underemployed), once you’ve got that degree in your hands, it’s time to make a plan!

 If you’re looking to tackle your own student loans, you’ve come to the right place.
 Here, you’ll find everything you need to know about the best way to pay off your student loans including how to keep track of them and how to consolidate or refinance your student loans if it becomes necessary.